lebaaar/period_tracker/README.md

 ### Release build
 To run app in release mode you will need `android/key.properties` file.
 Structure of this file can be found in `example-key.properties` file.

-To run the app in release mode ru:n<br>
+To run the app in release mode run:<br>
 `flutter run --release`

 To prepare app for publishing run:<br>